graalvm/workshops/native-image/containerisation/index.md

 ## **STEP 4**: Containerising your Native Executable

-So you have a native executable version of our application, and you have seen it working.
+So you have a native executable version of your application, and you have seen it working.
 Let's containerise it.

 We have provided a simple Dockerfile for packaging this native executable: it is in the directory `native-image/containerisation/lab/01-native-image/Dockerfile`.
 The contents are shown below, along with comments to